munin-monitoring/munin/doc/example/webserver/apache-cron.rst

  Apache Cron Configuration
 ===========================

-This example describes how to use `apache <https://httpd.apache.org/>`_ for delivering graphs and HTML files that were generated via cron.
+This example describes how to use `Apache <https://httpd.apache.org/>`_ for delivering graphs and HTML files that were generated via cron.